Hanson Bridgett: Notable attorneys

 Andrew Giacomini has been managing partner since 2001 and joined Hanson Bridgett after finishing law school in 1991.

 Former U.S. Congressman Douglas H. Bosco has been an attorney at Hanson Bridgett since 2008.

 U.S. Representative Jackie Speier served as of counsel for Hanson Bridgett from 2007 to 2008.

 Gary Giacomini, current partner at Hanson Bridgett, was a longtime member of the Marin County Board of Supervisors and State Coastal Commission.

-Current mayor of Sacramento and former State Senator Darrell Steinberg practiced with Hanson Bridgett from 2004-2006, between his services as Assemblyman and State Senator.
+Current mayor of Sacramento and former State Senator Darrell Steinberg practiced with Hanson Bridgett from 2004 to 2006, between his services as Assemblyman and State Senator.

 Notable clients

 Its regional focus has appealed to a large number of California public agencies.
-In addition to the San Mateo County Transit District (SamTrans) and CalTrain, Hanson Bridgett services transit and water agencies throughout California, as well as agencies like the Golden Gate Bridge, Highway & Transportation District, which maintains the Golden Gate Bridge.
+In addition to the San Mateo County Transit District (SamTrans) and Caltrain, Hanson Bridgett services transit and water agencies throughout California, as well as agencies like the Golden Gate Bridge, Highway & Transportation District, which maintains the Golden Gate Bridge.

 Prologis and Blue Diamond Growers are among the firm's corporate clients.

 In 2011, Hanson Bridgett was made the official law firm of the 34th America's Cup.